-FHA vs USDA vs VA loans in NC — which one fits you?
+FHA vs USDA vs VA loans in NC: which one fits you?

 Quick answer

 FHA works for buyers with credit 580+ and 3.5% down; available almost anywhere in NC.
 USDA works for buyers in USDA-eligible areas (most WNC counties) with income below the area cap; zero down, 30-year fixed.
-VA works only for eligible veterans, active-duty service members, and qualifying surviving spouses; zero down, no PMI, no loan limit with full entitlement — the strongest of the three when you qualify.
+VA works only for eligible veterans, active-duty service members, and qualifying surviving spouses; zero down, no PMI, no loan limit with full entitlement.
+It's the strongest of the three when you qualify.

 All three are widely available in NC.
 Verify current limits and eligibility on the official program pages and with an NC-licensed lender before assuming you qualify.